fenwk0/calculator/README.md

 # calculator

-This a simple TDD Unit Test example.
+This is a simple TDD Unit Test example it has a couple of examples
+* Calculator
+* Food
+* Fixtures

 It uses :
 * JUnit 4.x